-- 300 choice has been done for this work to particularly focus on the product that offered the most important data availability and the finest spatial resolution.
-The amounts of missing values for the SMOS-IC and the THEIA-Land VHSR products, and also for the CGLS SSM products are too important for these data sources to be reliably used.
-On the contrary, the CGLS SWI product presents a good data availability, despite some events being less covered than others (e.g. March 2018 or November 2018 over the Orbieu catchment).
-In this product, the number of informative pixels per catchment for the studied cases is greater than - 305 14% of the catchment area.
-Consequently, in this workDespite the SWI variable is not directly commensurable with the SSD variable, the CGLS SWI product is taken into account to perform the comparison with the soil moisture dynamics of the SSD simulated in MARINE.
-Nevertheless, this literature exploration of the data available for soil moisture description illustrates the difficulty to estimate surface soil moisture based on satellite data at small eatchment scale (~ 100km)Other products were considered for comparison but they were ultimately not retained as detailed in Appendix A. - 310 Daily values of Surface Soil Moisture (SSM) or Soil Water Index (SWI) provided by the CGLS, SMOS-IC, THEIA-Land VHSR and ESA CCI products (left axis), along with associated ANTILOPE precipitation (right axis), on average over the two studied catchments during the six simulated events.
+The Copernicus Global Land Service (CGLS) provides Soil Water Index (SWI) values at the 1-km spatial resolution and at the daily time step (Bauer-Marschallinger et al., 2018a).
+The SWI product combines the Sentinel-1/C-SAR band data and the MetOp/ASCAT data, in accordance with the algorithm presented by Bauer-Marschallinger et al. (2018b).
+In this work, the SWI values provided for the top 5 cm soil are considered.
+The CGLS SWI product presents a good data availability, despite some events being less covered than others (e.g. March 2018 or November 2018 over the Orbieu catchment).
+In this product, the number of informative pixels per catchment for the studied cases is greater than 14% of the catchment area.
+Despite the SWI variable is not directly commensurable with the SSD variable, the CGLS SWI product is taken into account to perform the comparison with the dynamics of the SSD simulated in MARINE.
+Other products were considered for comparison but they were ultimately not retained as detailed in Appendix A.